dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 every second.

-But we also have another problem: our call to `read_exact` is blocking which means within our game loop the code will wait for it to be `Ok` before continuing which means our beasts would only move when keypresses are sent to `sdtin`.
+But we also have another problem: our call to `read_exact` is blocking which means within our game loop the code will wait for it to be `Ok` before continuing which means our beasts would only move when keypresses are sent to `stdin`.
 Also later we might want to listen to `stdin` but react to different keys that are pressed like in a help screen for scrolling through pages.